DFE-Digital/teacher-services-tech-docs/source/operating-a-service/incident-playbook.html.md

 ### 8. If the incident requires invocation of Disaster Recovery procedures

 Follow the [Disaster Recovery procedure](https://github.com/DFE-Digital/teacher-services-cloud/blob/main/documentation/disaster-recovery.md)

+### 9. For Azure infrastructure incidents, follow the escalation chain

+If the incident is related to Azure infrastructure, follow this escalation chain:

+1. Teacher Services SLT
+2. DfE CDTO and Matthew Evans (Deputy Director of Cloud Infrastructure and Platforms)
+3. Mark Balcon (mark.balcon@microsoft.com), our account manager with Microsoft
+4. Chessa Estaya (Chessa.ESTUYA@education.gov.uk), our Microsoft unified support contract account manager

 ## While the incident is in progress (all incident leads)